When is a Job Termination Considered Wrongful in West Virginia?

 Most employment is labeled as "at-will" in the state of West Virginia.
-This means that an employer or employee is free to end the work relationship at any time and leave the employment organization.
-The only exception to "at-will" employment is that the employment may not be terminated in a manner that violates the law.
+This means that an employer or employee is free to end the work relationship at any point and leave the employment organization.
+The only exception to "at-will" employment is that the employment can not be terminated in a manner that breaks the law.

-Employment that is not considered "at will" is not subject to the same restrictions, however, and so it is important to discover whether your employment is so classified.
-Work arrangements that are based on an employment contract are often not "at will", and so they cannot be terminated except according to the contract provisions.
+Employment that is not considered "at will" is not subject to the same restrictions, however, and so it is critical to discover whether your employment is so classified.
+Work arrangements that are based on an employment contract are often not "at will", and so they cannot be terminated except according to the contract procedures.

 What are the Illegal Grounds for Terminating At Will Employment in West Virginia?

 Also, the Family and Medical leave act prohibits employers from firing employees for having taken leave for family or medical reasons.
-Lastly, employers cannot fire employees who are simply exercising a legal right, performing an obligation under law, or refusing to do an illegal act.
+Finally, employers cannot terminate employees who are simply exercising a legal right, performing an obligation under law, or refusing to do an illegal act.

 Do I Need a West Virginia Attorney for My Wrongful Termination Case?